Contents Insurance Explained

 All Risks cover (explained below) must be selected if cover is needed for personal items that you normally take with you when outside of the home.

-You should also keep in mind that in the event of a claim you’ll be required to pay a policy excess.
+You should also keep in mind that in the event of a claim you will be required to pay a policy excess.

 What is a Policy excess?